Resolution Dependence in Magnetohydrodynamic Simulations of Neutrino-Driven Core-Collapse Supernovae: Results

 For the two weakly magnetised models, vLRes10 (top left) and MRes10 (bottom left), the magnetic stresses are far below equipartition with the kinetic stresses and do not impact the dynamics inside the PNS.
 As we have already discussed, the higher resolution of MRes10 allows for a higher rate of magnetic field amplification compared to vLRes10, however, it is still below being dynamically relevant at this time.
 Given that PNS convection has begun at around 15-30\,km (depicted by the spike in radial kinetic stress), it is unclear if this will continue to amplify the magnetic field strength.

 We attribute these differences in the PNS stresses to a complex exchange between magnetic energy, turbulent kinetic energy and rotational energy within the forming PNS.
+We find that both rotational and turbulent energy are converted into magnetic energy, which is then redistributed.
+This phenomenon is non-linear, since a stronger magnetic field also leads to more efficient spin-up of the PNS, and hence an increase in rotational energy.
+We also see a consequence of this in the kinetic energy $E_\mathrm{kin}$ of motions in the PNS in Figure~\ref{fig:Mag}.
+Here, for models with the same spatial resolution (e.g. MRes and Mres10), the more strongly magnetised model has systematically higher values of $E_\mathrm{kin}$.
+These non-linearities are coupled with the fact that the PNS is still contracting, making an accurate tracking of the energy transfers difficult.
 The models that are weakly magnetised, or equivalently, numerically diffusive, like vLRes, do not show similar structures.
 As the magnetic field strengths are still growing in the PNS of MRes, it is unclear if this will eventually lead to a similar effect, and qualitatively change in its stresses to more closely resemble that of MRes.
 As the inner $\approx$10\,km of our domain are treated in spherical symmetry, we see a sharp, artificial rise in all stress components at this interface (right panels of Figure~\ref{fig:Stresses_PNS}).
 We note that this effect may be somewhat exaggerated at the radial inner boundaries of our models.
 This is particularly noteworthy as the PNS is being spun up, leading to substantial differential rotation at this interface, which further amplifies the magnetic fields.

 Although MRes and HRes have qualitatively similar stress distributions, we see that the peak values of both the magnetic and kinetic stresses are slightly higher in MRes.
 In particular, we see that the angular components of the magnetic and kinetic stresses for MRes are higher than those for HRes.
 We attribute this to the higher stochastic spin-up rate in MRes, which then injects more rotational energy into other components of $M_{{ij}}$ and $R_{{ij}}$.